Mangshi Yunnan, China Travel Guide

 Stay hydrated, especially during warmer months.
 Pack appropriate clothing for the climate and any planned activities.
 Sun protection is always a good idea, as are insect repellents, especially in natural areas.

 When enjoying local cuisine, especially street food, choose vendors with high turnover and visible hygiene practices.
-Bottled water is widely available and recommended over tap water.
+You can easily find bottled water and recommended over tap water.
 Local specialty dishes are a must-try.

 Support sustainable outdoor gear retailers like Patagonia.
 For reusable items, explore options from Package Free Shop.